Relational Quadrilateralland. I. The Classical Theory: Topological and metric structure of configuration space

-Note 1) In the spherical presentation of the triangleland case, coordinate ranges dictate that the radial variable is, rather, $I$.
+The action for RPM's in relational form is then (\ref{Actio}), with, in 1- or 2-$d$, the line element is $\d\fs^2_{\sss\sp\sh\se}$ or $\d s^2_{\sE\su\sc\sll}$, $\d\fs^2 = \d\fs^2_{\sF\sS}$ or $\d s^2_{\sC(\sF\sS)}$ built from the above selection of metrics (thus directly implementing Configurational Relationalism).
+Note that in the spherical presentation of the triangleland case, coordinate ranges dictate that the radial variable is, rather, $I$.
 Also note that, whilst this cone is topologically $\mathbb{R}^3$, the metric it comes equipped with is {\sl no}t the flat metric (though it is exploitably {\it conformally flat} \cite{08I, 08III}).
+Finally, RPM's in 3-$d$ are much more intractable \cite{Kendall}, whilst not enhancing much the geometrodynamical analogy.
+Thus these are not considered to be useful toy models to develop in the present context.